NathanJHill19/ducky-script-payloads/README.md

 # DuckyScript 3.0 Payloads
-Here is where I will share all of my payloads for DuckyScript 3.0
+Here is where I will share all of my projects for DuckyScript 3.0